Close Menu

 Click Here

 The aesthetic and scenarios of Love Story are trite and very white.
-There are still no prominent roles played by people of color in Episodes 4-6 and the two roles there are either are an antagonist or a friend whose advice is never taken.
+People of color still play no prominent roles in Episodes 4-6, and the two roles there are either an antagonist or a friend whose advice is never taken.
 The jobs characters have and the settings they find themselves in are very posh and polished.
 But underneath that veneer is a harrowingly affecting illustration of what so many love lives actually look like.

 Love Life Episodes 4-6